SEO

 Affiliate editorial reviews and editorial placements in regulated finance outlets also need disclosure language and reviewer credentials.
 Without those, they cannot be cited as authority signals.

 Legal content is subject to state-bar advertising rules that vary by jurisdiction.
 Outcome claims are restricted in most states.
 Disclaimers are typically required.
-A licensed attorney review is often expected before publication.
-A content provider that does not document state-bar rules will produce content that the firm has to re-review before publishing.
+A review by a licensed attorney is often expected before publication.
+A content provider that does not document state bar rules will produce content that the firm must review again before publishing.

 Home-services content (roofing, HVAC, plumbing, solar, pool) is local, seasonal, and service-page-heavy.
 The xstrategy is built around local pack rankings, Google Business Profile optimization, and service-area pages.
 A blog-only strategy for a home-services client misses how home-services buyers actually search.